 1 INTRODUCTION

-<MEMBER ORGANISATION> is committed to ensuring that all participants in its community play, practice, compete, officiate, work, volunteer and interact in a positive environment, free from harassment and abuse.
+SRA is committed to ensuring that all participants in its community play, practice, compete, officiate, work, volunteer and interact in a positive environment, free from harassment and abuse.

 This Safe Sport Policy (‘Policy’) seeks to ensure that all participants are aware of their rights, responsibilities and the standards of behaviour expected of those participating in our sport.